cselle366/recipie-min-prediction/README.md

  height="400"
  frameborder="0"
  ></iframe>
 Box Plot of Recipie Steps explores the distribution of average number of steps each recipie takes.
+The box plot shows that most recipies are completed between 8 - 19 steps, with a mean of about 15 steps.
+However, there are some recipies that take up to 37 steps, so most of the recipies take an intermediate amount of steps.
  <iframe
  src="univariate2.html"
  width="600"
  height="400"
  frameborder="0"
  ></iframe>
 Average Minutes by Number of Ingridients explores how the number of ingridients affects the cooking time of a recipie.
+The chart shows a general upwards trend where as the number of ingridients increases, the average number of minutes the recipies will take also increases showing a direct relationship between number of ingridients and cooking time.
  <iframe
  src="bivariate1.html"
  width="600"
  height="400"
  frameborder="0"
  ></iframe>
 Average Number of Steps by Number of Ingridients explores how the number of ingridients affects the number of steps of a recipie.
+The chart shows a general upwards trend where recipies with more ingridients tend to have more steps, so there is a direct relationship between number of ingridients and number of steps.
  <iframe
  src="bivariate2.html"
  width="600"